manwar/theweeklychallenge/content/blog/docker-secret.md

 <br>

-So that's done too, just type `exit` at the prompt and come out of it.
+Once that's done, type `exit` at the prompt to exit.

-We will do the clean up i.e. `stop and remove container`, as before:
+We'll clean up as before i.e. `stop and remove the container`.

 <br>